-To ensure the implementation of the population, housing growth and household allocation set out in the Core Strategy and Settlement Strategy, in so far as practicable.
-Meath County Council will monitor the number of units that are permitted and delivered as part of the implementation of this objective, in compliance with the Development Plan Guidelines 2022.
+To ensure the implementation of the population and housing growth household allocation set out in the Core Strategy and Settlement Strategy, in so far as practicable.
+Meath County Council will monitor the number of units that are permitted and under construction/built as part of the implementation of this objective.